 It’s prudent to acknowledge that male athletes make more money because they play in more lucrative leagues.
 But even adjusting for revenue, we find that female athletes are still being short-changed – and it’s within our control to fix it.

-Let’s examine the inconsistent business models in tennis and basketball, the history and tradition of Title IX, and subtle biases that still permeate sports media coverage.
+Let’s examine inconsistent business models in tennis and basketball, the history and tradition of Title IX, and subtle biases that still permeate sports media coverage.

 What is the Gender Pay Gap in Sports?